top of page

 Monthly Pricing of Fossil Fuels and PtX Fuels

-Fuel produced from CO2 free energy with renewable electricity are THE topic of today's discussion about future ship fuels.
-GMW - Consultancy provides you with a monthly updated possible pricing for these PtX fuels and the relevant fossil fuels of today.
+GMW Consultancy provides you with a regularly updated for pricing of fossil fuels of today and the price relations to PtX fuels.
 The fossil fuel pricing is related to monthly average prices on the market.
 The PtX fuels are related to the production costs according to modelling results done by GMW Consultancy and the "real" prices of their fossil counterparts.
-Transport costs are includeed for round trip of approx 4.000,- sm distance.
+Transport costs are included for round trip of approx. 4.000,- sm distance.
 Distribution costs are not included.

-The figure on the left, indicates the monthly average prices in $/kWh (lhv) and potential PtX prices ($/$(brent)).
-In addition the relation of prices for gas in Europe and car Diesel prices in Germany are given in $/$(brent).
+The figure above indicates the monthly average prices in $/kWh (lhv) and potential PtX prices ($/$(brent)).
+As you see car Diesel in Germany is already on the price level PtX fuels will have.

-For a short time in 2022 EU customers could have learned in practice what an import switch to renewable energy (PtX) really mean.
+You see from the blue line that for a short time in summer 2022 EU gas customers could have learned in practice what an import switch to renewable energy (PtX) really mean.

 The actual market picture for fossil fuels is given by the second picture which you find below.